Francis Farberoff: Club

-He also played for Florida Beach Soccer FC from 2010 to 2013.
+He also captained for Florida Beach Soccer FC from 2010 to 2013.
 The team won the U.S. Open Beach Soccer Championship at the North American Sand Soccer Championships (NASSC) in 2011 and 2012, coming in third in 2010, and were runners up in 2013.
+The team came third at the Beach Soccer Championships in Oceanside, California.
+The club additionally won titles at events such as the 2011 BagoSports Beach Football Invitational in Trinidad and Tobago (undefeated run) and contributed to domestic successes like the USL Major Beach Soccer national championship in Clearwater, Florida.

 Coaching career

-United States National Teams
+United States (Men's)

 Farberoff served as assistant coach for the United States men's national beach soccer team from 2014 to 2020, including at the 2019 FIFA Beach Soccer World Cup in Paraguay.

-Appointed head coach of both the U.S. Men’s and Women’s Beach Soccer National Teams in 2020, he led the men’s team to the 2021 FIFA Beach Soccer World Cup in Moscow and the 2024 FIFA Beach Soccer World Cup in Dubai, where they lost 3–2 in extra time to the UAE.
-In 2023, he guided the men’s team to the CONCACAF Beach Soccer Championship title (5–0 vs. Mexico) and a record 11–3 season.
-He stepped down as head coach in 2024.
+Appointed head coach of the U.S. Men’s National Team in 2020, he led the men’s team to the 2021 FIFA Beach Soccer World Cup in Moscow and the 2024 FIFA Beach Soccer World Cup in Dubai, where they lost 3–2 in extra time to the UAE.
+Farberoff is statistically the most successful coach of the modern era.
+In 2023, he led the U.S. to its best-ever single-year record (11-3-0), achieving a program-record .786 win percentage, a +43 goal differential, and 75 goals scored.
+Winning the 2023 CONCACAF Beach Soccer Championship title (6-0 record in tournament), 5–0 vs. Mexico and a record 11–3 season.
+He was let go as head coach in 2024.

+United States (Women's)

+In addition to his responsibilities with the men's program, Farberoff was an early figure in the launch and development of the United States women's national beach soccer team (Beach WNT).
+During the program's inaugural campaign in 2019, he served on the coaching staff to help prepare the newly formed squad for its first competitive international fixtures, culminating in a fifth-place finish overall at the 2019 ANOC World Beach Games in Doha, Qatar.
+He managed the women's tracking pool through late 2023, setting a framework for the program before his overarching tenure with U.S. Soccer concluded in early 2024.

+Cali BSC

+Farberoff has served as head coach for Cali BSC in 2023 at the World Winners Cup in Alghero, Italy.